 Step 1 – Find Relevant Images

-Step 2 – Pick the Right Image File Type
+Step 2 – Pick The Right Image File Type

-Step 3 – Losslessly Compress Your Images
+Step 3 – Losslessly Compress To Optimize Your Images

 Step 4 – Use Alt-Attribute Text on All of Your Images

-Let Goldstein Brossard Handle Your Image SEO
+Let Goldstein Brossard Optimize Your Images For SEO